 Three Randolph County Residents Charged With Methamphetamine Conspiracy

-Three Randolph County residents were indicted on August 6, 2013, on charges of conspiracy to manufacture methamphetamine, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
+On April 8, 2014, Allen W. Clover, Jr., 40, Carmen J. Clover, 40, and Jimmy L. Richeson, 51, all of Tilden, were charged by indictment with conspiracy to manufacture methamphetamine, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.

-The ongoing investigation is being conducted by the Randolph County Sheriff’s Office, Jackson County Sheriff’s Office, Perry County Sheriff’s Office, Illinois State Police Methamphetamine Response Team, and Drug Enforcement Administration.
-The Randolph County State’s Attorney’s Office also assisted in the investigation.
+The ongoing investigation is being conducted by the Randolph County Sheriff’s Office, Jackson County Sheriff’s Office, Tilden Police Department, and Drug Enforcement Administration.

-The case is being prosecuted by Assistant United States Attorney Amanda A. Robertson.
+The case is assigned to Assistant United States Attorney Amanda A. Robertson for prosecution.